cdk8s-team/cdk8s/rfc/helm-synthesis.md

 For instance, once implemented the user would be able to run,
 ```
-cdk8s synth --format helm --chart-api-version v1 --chart-version 1.0.0 --output ./chart &&
+cdk8s synth --format helm --chart-api-version v2 --chart-version 1.0.0 --output ./chart &&
 helm install <release-name> ./chart
 ```
 where,
 * `cdk8s synth`: Is the synth command provided by cdk8s CLI for synthesizing a cdk8s application.
 * `--format`: **[NEW]** This would be the flag that can take helm as an option.
 This would mean that the manifests we would generate for the user would be structured in such a format that it's easier to deploy with helm.
 By default, this would be cdk8s, which means synthesis would take place as usual.
 * `--chart-api-version`: **[NEW]** This is the chart API version of the helm chart that user wants to use.
 This is used in `Charts.yaml` file and determines the chart API to be used for helm.
+The two possible values here are `v1` for Helm 2 and below and `v2` for Helm 3.
 * `--chart-version`: **[NEW]** This is the chart version that user wants for their helm chart.
 It follows the [SemVer 2](https://semver.org/) standard.
 * `--output`: This is an existing flag where user can specify in which directory they would like the generated manifests to be stored in.
-If not passed in, and format is set to helm, we will have it default to `/chart` folder.
 * `helm install`:
    - [Command](https://helm.sh/docs/helm/helm_install/) to deploy manifests hosted within a helm chart to Kubernetes cluster.
    - `<release-name>`: The release name for the helm deployment.
    - `./chart`: Is the folder here where we have the generated helm chart by cdk8s app.

-_An example is worth a thousand words_.
-Let's go through a couple of user scenarios to understand more about the design being proposed.

 **Synthesize cdk8s Apps into Helm Charts**